reactjs/react.dev/beta/src/pages/learn/updating-arrays-in-state.md

 ### Making other changes to an array {/*making-other-changes-to-an-array*/}

-There are some things you can't do with the spread operator and non-mutating methods like `map()` and `filter()` alone.
+There are some things you can't do with the spread syntax and non-mutating methods like `map()` and `filter()` alone.
 For example, you may want to reverse or sort an array.
 The JavaScript `reverse()` and `sort()` methods are mutating the original array, so you can't use them directly.

 **However, you can copy the array first, and then make changes to it.**